Thierry-Dumont/BenchmarksPythonJuliaAndCo/Gaussian/README.md

 ### Note:

-Concerning C++Lib/,  JuLib/ and PyScipy/ all of them call lapack  material and blas which probably will be openblas.
+* Concerning C++Lib/,  JuLib/ and PyScipy/ all of them call lapack  material and blas which probably will be openblas.
 For large matrix sizes, with openblas, the called routines would possibly be multithreaded at least in some cases (see PLOT/Benchmark/kepler.pdf, for which C++Lib is multithreaded).

+* Concerning the random number generator: we use a very poor generator -and not a genarator provided by any language dependent library- only because we want to be sure (and we actually checked this) than the "random" sequences generated are identical in all languages.
+Actually, we are not interested in "good" random sequences.

 ### Running the benchmarks